Google Shopping feed optimization is something that most advertisers ignore.

 Let me give you an example.

-A client of mine was a store that sells training equipment and diet supplements.
+This store sells training equipment and supplements.
 Overall, the Shopping campaign was running well at 3.5x returns.

 However, when we started diving deep into the performance, it was clear that the supplements had 35% of the spend but only accounted for 5% of the revenue.

 What we did, and always do, was create main categories for all the product types.
-Every single product_type for dietary supplements was placed under the main product type Dietary Supplements.
+Every single supplement product was placed under the main product type, Supplements.
 Each product also kept its original product type.

 Original: Vitamin D